nvidia-holoscan/holoscan-sdk/docs/visualization.md

 (holoviz-display-mode)=

-## Using a display in exclusive mode
+## Using a Display in Exclusive Mode

-Usually Holoviz opens a normal window on the Linux desktop.
-In that case the desktop compositor is combining the Holoviz image with all other elements on the desktop.
+Typically, Holoviz opens a normal window on the Linux desktop.
+In that case, the desktop compositor is combining the Holoviz image with all other elements on the desktop.
 To avoid this extra compositing step, Holoviz can render to a display directly.

-### Configure a display for exclusive use
+### Configure a Display for Exclusive Use

 `````{tab-set}
 ````{tab-item} Single display